 Through mentally stimulating games like puzzles, rubric cubes, chess or even math exercises, you train your brain to avoid distractions and stay focused on one task.

 4. Maintain a Healthy Sleep Routine

 Often, meditation is pictured as sitting in a straight pose with folded legs and outstretched arms.
-However, meditation is not just about the posture, it’s a technique that can be applied anywhere and at any time.
+However, meditation is not just about posture, it’s a technique that can be applied anywhere and at any time.

 6. Practice Memory Association

-Memory association is a technique that even memory experts practice.
-The concept behind it is to create some sort of relationship between different information so that remembering one piece of information will also remind you of others.
+Even memory experts commonly practice memory association.
+How to improve short-term memory with this technique is to create some sort of relationship between different information so that recalling one piece of information will also remind you of others.

 7. Read, Write, Speak, and Listen

 One practical way how to improve short-term memory is to keep the brain active through reading, writing, speaking and listening.
 The more we indulge in these activities, the faster our brain starts processing them.